 Transportation from the Airport

 All participants of the Workshop must stay at the Vail Marriott for the duration of the Workshop and participate in all group meals.
-Fellows will receive the following complimentary accommodations at the resort: a hotel room to be shared with one other workshop participant for the nights of Saturday, July 28, through Thursday, August 3, inclusive.
-Fellows requesting a room of their own (or shared with a non-attendee) at the Vail Mountain Marriott Resort will be responsible for the amount that ASCO and AACR would have been charged for the complimentary accommodations offered as part of the package (approximately $115 per night).
+Fellows will receive the following complimentary accommodations at the resort: a hotel room to be shared with one other workshop participant for the nights of Saturday, July 25, through Thursday, July 31, inclusive.
+Fellows requesting a room of their own (or shared with a non-attendee) at the Vail Mountain Marriott Resort will be responsible for the amount that AACR and ASCO would have been charged for the complimentary accommodations offered as part of the package (approximately $115 per night).

 Junior faculty participants will be offered lodge rooms at the Vail Marriott for $230 per night.
 This price, per room per night, is based on single or double occupancy and includes local and state taxes.
 Junior faculty participants may have the option of sharing hotel rooms with other participants.